 Juliet E. K. Walker

 Juliet E. K. Walker is a professor of history at the University of Texas at Austin, where she is also the founding director of the Center of Black Business History, Entrepreneurship, and Technology.
 Her scholarship has provided the foundation for recognizing black business history as a subfield in African American history.
-She is author of the first comprehensive book on black business history, The History of Black Business in America: Capitalism, Race, Entrepreneurship to 1865 (1998), which was reissued in 2009 with a new chapter, "They Never Had A Chance: Black Business in the Crossfires of the American Civil War, 1861-1865."
+She is author of the first comprehensive book on black business history, The History of Black Business in America: Capitalism, Race, Entrepreneurship (1998), which was reissued in 2009 with a new chapter, "They Never Had A Chance: Black Business in the Crossfires of the American Civil War, 1861-1865."
 Her Free Frank: A Black Pioneer on the Antebellum Frontier (1983) details entrepreneurial activities of slave-born Frank (1777–1854), who purchased sixteen family members from slavery using profits from slave and free enterprises, and who was the first African American to legally plat a town in 1836.
 Walker's research enabled the town site, New Philadelphia, Illinois, to be named a National Historic Landmark.
 She is also the editor of the Encyclopedia of African American Business History (1999) and the author of some ninety articles and scholarly essays.

 Walker has held a senior Fulbright fellowship in South Africa and a Princeton Davis International Center fellowship, as well as fellowships from the Rockefeller Foundation, the Ford Foundation, and the National Endowment for the Humanities at Harvard University's W.E.B.
 DuBois Research Institute.
 She has won twelve publication awards and three lifetime achievement awards: the Carter G. Woodson Scholar's Medallion from the Association for the Study of African American Life and History; the Indiana University-Purdue University Indianapolis Madame C.J.
 Walker Lifetime Achievement Award, and the Business History Conference Lifetime Achievement Award.
 She is currently completing a book, "Oprah Winfrey: An American Entrepreneur."